cyberark/secretless-broker/docs/docs/get_started/kubernetes_tutorial.md

 export REMOTE_DB_URL="$(minikube ip):30001"
 ```

-You will setup and configure the PostgresSQL storage backend by carrying the following steps:
+You will setup and configure the PostgreSQL storage backend by carrying the following steps:
-1. Create a dedicated application database (henceforth referred to by the environment variable `APPLICATION_DB_NAME`) within the PostgresSQL DBMS, then carry out the rest of the steps within its context
+1. Create a dedicated application database (henceforth referred to by the environment variable `APPLICATION_DB_NAME`) within the PostgreSQL DBMS, then carry out the rest of the steps within its context
 2. Create the application table (i.e. pets)
-3. Create an application user with limited privileges, `SELECT` and `INSERT` on the application table
+3. Create an application user with limited privileges: `SELECT` and `INSERT` on the application table
 4. Store the application user's credentials (held in the environment variables `APPLICATION_DB_USER` and `APPLICATION_DB_INITIAL_PASSWORD`) in in a secret store (for the purposes of this demo, we're using Kubernetes secrets).

 **Note:** You must set the value of and export the environment variables `APPLICATION_DB_NAME`, `APPLICATION_DB_USER` and `APPLICATION_DB_INITIAL_PASSWORD` before proceeding, e.g.
 ``` bash
 export APPLICATION_DB_NAME=quick_start_db
 export APPLICATION_DB_USER=app_user